Henry Cowell: Imprisonment

-Cowell would ultimately spend four years in San Quentin State Prison, during a tumultuous era of the prison's history.
+Cowell ultimately spent four years in San Quentin State Prison, during a tumultuous era of the prison's history.
 Former warden Clinton Duffy would say it "had a reputation as one of the most primitive penitentiaries in the world."
-Physical abuse by wardens and officials were common for so-called "bad behavior", often via whipping and starving.
-During his incarceration, several leading psychologists evaluated the composer according to now-disregarded theories of homosexuality, and would later express faith in the idea of possibly "rehabilitating" the composer.
-Despite the duress, Cowell used his time there to teach music to fellow inmates, direct the prison band, and continue to write at his customary prolific pace, producing around sixty compositions.
+Physical abuse by wardens and officials was common for so-called "bad behavior", often via whipping and starvation.
+During his incarceration, several leading psychologists evaluated the composer according to now-disregarded theories of homosexuality, and later expressed faith in the idea of possibly "rehabilitating" the composer.
+Despite this time, Cowell taught music to fellow inmates, directed the prison band, and continued to write at his customary prolific pace, producing around sixty compositions.
 These included two major pieces for percussion ensemble: the Oriental-toned Pulse (1939) and the memorably sepulchral Return (1939).
 He also continued his experiments in aleatory music: for all three movements of the Amerind Suite (1939), he wrote five versions, each more difficult than the last.
 Interpreters of the piece are invited to simultaneously perform two or even three versions of the same movement on multiple pianos.
 In the Ritournelle (Larghetto and Trio) (1939) for the dance piece Marriage at the Eiffel Tower, he explored what he called an "elastic" form.
 The twenty-four measures of the Larghetto and the eight of the Trio are each modular; though Cowell offers some suggestions, any hypothetically may be included or not and played once or repeatedly, allowing the piece to stretch or contract at the performers' will — the practical goal being to give a choreographer freedom to adjust the length and character of a dance piece without the usual constraints imposed by a prewritten musical composition.

 Cowell had contributed to the Eiffel Tower project at the behest of Cage, who was not alone in lending support to his friend and former teacher.
-He and other gay composers such as Aaron Copland and protégé Lou Harrison easily empathized with his persecution.
-Harrison would say in 1937, "[the] prevailing lack of balanced perception in the great mass was never so wholly apparent to me before."
-Cowell's cause had been taken up by composers and musicians around the country, one of the most vocal of which were his former teacher and collaborator, Charles Seeger.
+He and other gay composers such as Aaron Copland and protégé Lou Harrison easily empathized about his persecution.
+Harrison said in 1937, "[the] prevailing lack of balanced perception in the great mass was never so wholly apparent to me before."
+Cowell's cause had been taken up by composers and musicians around the country, one of the most vocal of which was his former teacher and collaborator Charles Seeger.
 However, a few, including Ives, temporarily broke contact with him.
 Cowell was eventually paroled in 1940; he relocated to Westchester County, New York, while under supervision, and resided with Australian ex-patriate composer and friend Percy Grainger and his wife in White Plains.
 The following year Cowell married Sidney Hawkins Robertson, a prominent folk-music scholar who had been instrumental in winning his freedom.
-Cowell was officially granted a pardon from California governor Culbert Olson on December 28, 1942.
+Cowell was granted a pardon from California governor Culbert Olson on December 28, 1942.